pawanraocse/aws-infra/README.md

 - The OpenAPI spec can be used for client code generation (e.g., OpenAPI Generator, Postman).
 - **Security Note:** In production, restrict access to Swagger UI and OpenAPI spec endpoints to authorized users only.

+ ## Authentication (Development Mode)

+**Note:** Authentication is currently disabled for all API endpoints to facilitate development and testing.
+This is a temporary configuration. **TODO: Re-enable authentication and full security before production deployment.**

 ## License
 MIT